ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 1. Click **Create prefix filter**, then configure the filter with the following options:

-    * Select an action.
+    * Select an action type: **Permit** or **Deny**.
-    * Enter the network prefix along with the subnet mask.
+    * Enter the network prefix along with its subnet mask (for example, `10.0.0.0/16`).
-    * Optionally, enter values if the network should be greater than or equal to a wanted subnet mask.
+    * Optionally, enter values for whether the network should be greater than or equal to the subnet mask that you chose.
+    * Click **Save** to add the prefix filter.

-    * Adjust the order of the filters in the routing table as needed, then click **Save**.
+   Connections are denied or permitted based on the order of the filters in the list.
+Edit the prefix filter list to adjust the order in which prefixes are processed.
+   {: tip}

 ## Deleting prefix filters in the UI
 {: #deleting-prefix-filters-ui}